Sexual battery, assault charges filed against Jones High School teacher

 One victim told police Mobly had been poking her in the sides and torso with a yard stick all semester and would often make comments about her breasts, saying "that it would be better if she didn't wear a bra."

-A male student interviewed by police said Mobly refused to let him sit next to Mobly’s desk “because you don’t have t–s.”
+A male student interviewed by police said Mobly refused to let him sit next to Mobly's desk "because you don't have t--s."

 Another victim told police Mobly touched her breasts and buttocks with a yard stick every day of class and asked him to stop, "but the behavior continued and she didn't know how to make it stop," according to a probable cause affidavit.